pablo14/data-science-live-book/data_preparation/high_cardinality_predictive_modeling.md

 <br>

-### Final toughts
+### Final thoughts

-* We saw two cases to reduce cardinality, the first one doesn't care about the target variable, which can be dangerous in a predictive model, while the second does.
+* We saw two cases to reduce cardinality, the first one doesn't care about the target variable, which can be dangerous in a predictive model, while the second one does.
 It creates a new variable based on the affinity -and representativity- of each input category to the target variable.

-* Key concept: **representativeness** of each category regarding itself, and regarding to the event to predict.
+* Key concept: **representativeness** of each category regarding itself, and regarding to the event being predicted.

-* What was mentioned at the beginning respect to **destroying the information in the input variable**, implies that the resultant grouping have the same rates across groups (in a binary variable input).
+* What was mentioned in the beginning in respects to **destroying the information in the input variable**, implies that the resultant grouping have the same rates across groups (in a binary variable input).
 [1]

-* _Should we always reduce the cardinality?_ It depends, two tests on a simple data are not enough to extrapolate to all cases.
-Hopefully it will be a good kick-off to the reader to start doing her-his own optimizations.
+* _Should we always reduce the cardinality?_ It depends, two tests on a simple data are not enough to extrapolate all cases.
+Hopefully it will be a good kick-off for the reader to start doing her-his own optimizations.

 <br>